Genomic-Informed Heterogeneous Graph Learning for Spatiotemporal Avian Influenza Outbreak Forecasting: Experiments

-\paragraph{Experimental settings.} To comprehensively evaluate the performance of the proposed method and baseline models, we adopt four complementary metrics: Root Mean Squared Error (\textbf{RMSE}), Mean Absolute Error (\textbf{MAE}), Pearson Correlation Coefficient (\textbf{PCC}), and F1 Score (\textbf{F1}).
-RMSE and MAE quantify the absolute and squared deviations between predicted and ground-truth counts.
-PCC measures the linear correlation between predicted and observed infection trends across spatial and temporal dimensions.
-F1 Score evaluates binary outbreak detection performance.
-To reflect this, we set a short observation window of $T$=4 steps and forecast the next $H$=4 steps (all experiments are conducted under this setting unless specified), and report the averaged evaluation metrics of $H$ steps.
+\paragraph{Experimental settings.} We adopt 5 complementary metrics: Root Mean Squared Error (\textbf{RMSE}), Mean Absolute Error (\textbf{MAE}), Pearson Correlation Coefficient (\textbf{PCC}), Spearman Correlation Coefficient (\textbf{SCC}), and Threshold F1 Score (\textbf{F1}, only detected when prediction exceeds threshold $t=0.3$).
+Please refer to Appendix \ref{apd:setting} for implementation details and experimental settings.
+We set a short observation window of $T$=4 steps and forecast the next $H$=4 steps (all experiments are conducted under this setting unless specified), and report the averaged evaluation metrics of $H$ steps.
 Experiments of all baselines and BLUE are conducted under a 5-fold cross-validation with the same random seed to ensure consistency.
-In addition to fixed embedding size $d$=8 and weight regularization $\lambda_2=5e-4$, all baseline models are re-trained and tuned for optimal performance using their official open-source code (see Appendix \ref{apd: imp-detail}).
-For BLUE, we search $\lambda_1 \in \{0.01, 0.05, 0.1, 0.5, 1\}$, and choose $\lambda_1=0.1$ for final evaluations.
-(The final set of all parameters is listed in the supplementary D).
-All experiments are run on either a single NVIDIA V100, DGX A100, or NVIDIA RTX A5000 GPU.
+For detailed hyperparameter setting, please refer to Appendix \ref{apd:setting}.